g4m3r0/Index-Buddy-Doc/README.md

 Index Buddy automatically submits your URLs to thousands of whois, statistics, redirects which results in hundreds or even thousands of backlinks.
 So Google, Bing and Baidu will get noticed about your URLs.
 The probability of indexing also highly depends on the quality of the pages’ content.
 The indexing process depends on secret algorithms used by search giants.
 To increase the probability of indexing a regular submission of your links and backlinks by Index Buddy will be recommended.

-## Purshase
+## Purchase
-Index Buddy can be purshased on our [online shop](https://gsoftwarelab.com/shop/).
+Index Buddy can be purchased on our [online shop](https://gsoftwarelab.com/shop/).
 Orders will be processed instantly and the license key and download link will be shipped by email.
 For pre-sales questions kindly [contact us](https://gsoftwarelab.com/contact-us/).

 ## Installation
 Download Index Buddy using the link in your order confirmation or from the [customer area](https://gsoftwarelab.com/my-account/downloads/).
-Index Buddy **requieres the .Net Framework 4.8** or later.
+Index Buddy **requires the .Net Framework 4.8** or later.
 That package can be downloaded from [Microsoft](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer).

 ## Activation
 The lincese key is shipped with your order confirmation email.
 It has to be entered on first application start.